anna328p/lipusona/_content/_lessons/01-phonology.md

 ### Other notes

-In this course, the sounds are defined using the [International Phonetic Alphabet][1] and General American English.
+In this course, the sounds are defined using the [International Phonetic Alphabet][1] and their equivalents in General American English.

 Sentences in toki pona start with lowercase letters, not uppercase.